klaudiaZF/sig-security/security-assessment.md

   risk --> treatment("Risk treatment \n & \n threat mitigation")
 ```

-All information, including the DFD as well as all supporting information necessary for the security assessment, should be stored in a file called `security-assessment.md` in the documentation-subfolder of each repo that is assessed.
+All information, including the DFD as well as all supporting information necessary for the security assessment, must be stored in a file called `security-assessment.md` in the documentation-subfolder of each repo that is assessed.
 A template for this file can be found at [`security-assessment-template.md`](security-assessment-template.md).

 ## Data Flow Diagram (DFD)